FAR-Lab/Interactive-Lab-Hub/Lab 2/README.md

 2. Look at and give feedback on the Part G. for at least 2 other people in the class (and get 2 people to comment on your Part G!)

+### Before beginning with part 2, I would like to post the overall feedback from my cohort about the previous part of Lab 2
+### The overall feedback was the following

+### Zack: Unique visual representation of time and good color contrast.
+Also liked that colors changeable from buttons, but perhaps it should hold the state instead of needing to be held down each time
+### Benjamin: Thought the bars were cool - would be fun to be able to change their colors too, and maybe like play with the increments they measure (like second bar changes to every 2,5,10 seconds w/e)
+### Gloria:I really like the color of your bars and I love the interaction of changing the backgrounds.
+It’s clear to understand different button effects and I’m interested in how you implement more features in the future.
+Nice work!
+The video demo was very straightforward, too!
+### Kenneth: I really liked the visual representation of having bars to represent time intervals!
+One thing I would say is the interactions seem pretty simple (changing the background colors based off button clicking)
+### Yifan: I love the time you put into your designs, your sketches are very detailed and I look forward to seeing what you follow up with!

 # Lab 2 Part 2

 Pull Interactive Lab Hub updates to your repo.